Great Synagogue of Lyon

-The Great Synagogue in Lyon (Grande synagogue de Lyon) is an Orthodox Jewish congregation and synagogue located at 13 quai Tilsitt in the IIe arrondissement of Lyon, France.
+The Great Synagogue of Lyon (Grande synagogue de Lyon) is an Orthodox Jewish congregation and synagogue located at 13 quai Tilsitt in the IIe arrondissement of Lyon, France.
 Designed by Abraham Hirsch in the Byzantine Revival style, the synagogue was built between 1863 and 1864 and renovated in 2014.
 The building was listed as a monument historique on 5 December 1984.
 The congregation worships in the Ashkenazi rite.

 History

 Building

 In the early 19th century, there were only a few Jews in Lyon, and the community was originally attached to the Consistory of Marseille.
 As the Jewish population increased, a communal rabbinate was formed on 11 November 1849.
 The first place of worship, located in a rented hall in the rue Écorche-Bœuf (now called rue Port-du-Temple) was replaced at the end of its lease by a flat in the rue Bellecordière; and on 25 June 1850 a new temple was inaugurated in the rue Peyrat (now rue Alphonsus Fochier).

 On 23 October 1857, Emperor Napoleon III, by decree, created a regional Consistory, which gathered communities in the departments of Rhone, Loire, Isère, Ain, Jura, Saône-et-Loire and Doubs.
 On 24 June 1858, the first regional Chief Rabbi took office and on 5 December of the same year the Consistory received its charter.

 On 4 May 1858, a new temple opened on the Place Bellecour in a rented hall, but the community wanted to build a synagogue that could properly represent the community.
 On 5 December 1859, the Consistory solicited to Senator and prefect of Lyon Claude-Marius Vaïsse a land to build a synagogue.
 On 3 September 1860, the city of Lyon proposed to the community a plot of land in the Jardin des Plantes and the Montée des Carmélites in the 1st arrondissement of Lyon.
 The construction commission, specially created on 6 March 1861 to manage the construction project of the synagogue, issued a negative opinion about the location proposed by the mayor, and suggested the area of Customs located on quai Tilsitt, which was refused.